niuers/AlwaysLearning/Machine Learning/Feature Engineering.md

+* Deal with **class-imbalanced dataset**.
+Imbalanced datasets are problematic for modeling because the model will expend most of its effort fitting to the larger class.
+Since we have plenty of data in both classes, a good way to resolve the problem is to downsample the larger class (restaurants) to be roughly the same size as the smaller class (nightlife).
+* It’s essential to tune hyperparameters when comparing models or features.
+The default settings of a software package will always return a model.
+* training a linear classifier boils down to finding the best linear combination of features, which are column vectors of the data matrix.
+The solution space is characterized by the column space and the null space of the data matrix.
+The quality of the trained linear classifier directly depends upon the null space and the column space of the data matrix.
+A large column space means that there is little linear dependency between the features, which is generally good.
+The null space contains “novel” data points that cannot be formulated as linear combinations of existing data; a large null space could be problematic.

 # Evaluation of Feature Engineering Procedure
 One needs to have a metric of machine learning model performance to evaluate the effectiveness of a feature engineering procedure.
 First obtain a baseline performance, and compare performance against it after the feature engineering procedure.